fueled-io/dbt-fueled-utils/README.md

 - `level_filter`: Default `equalto`.
 Accepted values `equalto`, `lessthan`, `greaterthan`.
 Used in conjunction with `nested_level` to determine which fields to return.
 - `relation_alias`: Optional.
 The alias of the relation containing the column.
 If passed the alias will be prepended to the full path for each field e.g. `<relation_alias>.<column>.<field>`.
 Useful when your desired column occurs in multiple relations within your model.
 - `include_field_alias`: Default `True`.
 Determines whether to included the field alias in the final coalesced field e.g. `coalesce(...) as <field_alias>`.
 Useful when using the field as part of a join.
 - `array_index`: Default 0.
 If the column is of mode `REPEATED` i.e. an array, this determines the element to take.
-All Snowplow context columns are arrays, typically with only a single element.
+All Fueled context columns are arrays, typically with only a single element.
 - `max_nested_level`: Default 15.
 Imposes a hard stop for recursions on heavily nested data.
 - `exclude_versions`: Optional.
 List of versions to be excluded from column coalescing.
 Versions should be provided as an array of strings in snake case (`['1_0_0']`)